 We allow the chicks to free range during the day.
 As they get older, they will become braver and will have the desire to wander the yard and enjoy tasty things like grasshoppers and mosquitos.
 The chicks know where their safe place is (the brooder) and return in the evening or when they feel threatened.
 Their instincts are amazing!

-Chicks are fully feathered at 6 weeks of age, and at that time can be transitioned from the brooder to the coop.
+Chicks are fully feathered at 6 weeks of age and, at that time, can be transitioned from the brooder to the coop.
 Make sure that any older hens have been acquainted with the chicks prior to locking them up together in the coop!

 Many will say chicks and chickens of different ages can’t be kept together, but I have found this to be untrue.
 They key is to making sure there is enough room for everyone, overcrowding causes stress!